 Lastly but by no means least, help to raise awareness of the bees’ plight so that we can build awareness and work together to save the world’s hard working bees and our future food supplies!

-Sharing this article is a great way to start, so post a link on your Facebook, Tweet to your followers (you can use the Click To Tweet feature below to share a link to this article) and Pin to your Pinterest account to help spread this important message.
+Sharing this article is a great way to start, so post a link on your Facebook, Tweet to your followers, Pin to your Pinterest account or email it to anyone who will listen to help spread this important message.

 Who knows?
 Maybe we really could make a difference!